hyperagon/hyperagon.github.io/content/posts/2026-08-04/index.md

 ![Local Tools](2026-08-03.png)

-It was unable to get the date right since it was in a different language but that was easily fixed by instruxting it to use `date --iso-8601` to get a *YYYY-MM-DD* format, no need to translate numbers.
+It was unable to get the date right since it was in a different language but that was easily fixed by instruxting it to use `date --iso-8601` to get a *YYYY-MM-DD* format, no need to translate.

 By the way you can use `./bin/llama-server -m MODEL.gguf --tools exec_shell_command` or if that's not enough `./bin/llama-server -m MODEL.gguf --tools all`.
 If you prefer to keep it in the Terminal just replace `llama-server` with `llama-cli`.